ALL STATE DATA UPDATED FOR 2022!

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how Washington compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Washington has been slightly ahead of the national average at the Initial Application, and slightly behind at the Reconsideration level.
-Washington is on par with the national average at the Hearing level.
+As the table shows, Washington has been slightly ahead of the national average at the Initial Application, and at the Reconsideration level.
+Washington is slightly behind the national average at the Hearing level.

 Washington Initial Application Approval Over Time

 |Initial Application Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart show, Washington has been consistently ahead of the national average for Initial Applications going back to at least 2010.
-In 2020, Washington ranked 19th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have declined in Washington over the last few years, they still stayed above the national average.
+As the table and the below chart show, Washington has been consistently ahead of the national average for Initial Applications going back to at least 2011.
+In 2021, Washington ranked 18th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have held steady in Washington over the last couple years, they still stayed above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Washington Reconsideration Approval Over Time

 |Reconsideration Approval Rate||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart indicate, Washington has been slightly above the national average when it comes to Approvals at the Reconsideration level.
 In 2021, Washington ranked 23rd in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.